Yogapathy:

 How ingrained in how we are trained to teach yoga is Somatic Dominance?

-(especially take a look at the comments from Patty Townsend, who advises a clear-eyed examination of the topic, individually and as a community).
+(especially take a look at the comments from Patty Townsend, who advises an examination of the topic, individually and as a community).

 Trauma Theories: Trauma Informed Essentials as published in ACESConnection.com